Introduction to Difficult Conversations

 “Body Talk helped me turn a conversation I’d been dreading into a turning point for my team.
 The structure and techniques gave me the confidence to stay calm, composed, and clear.”

-Many professionals are asked to handle sensitive conversations without being shown how.
-It’s easy to fall into habits that make things harder, for you and the other person.
+Many professionals are asked to handle challenging conversations at work without being shown how.
+It’s easy to fall into habits that make things harder for you and the other person.

 Do any of these sound familiar?